Call 1300 224 644 to book now

 This Diploma of Early Childhood Education and Care addresses the skills and knowledge required to work as a room leader and take responsibility of planning, implementing and managing programs in early childhood education and care settings as well as the supervision of children, other educators, students and volunteers.
 This course will also equip you with the skills and knowledge to work with infants, toddlers, pre-schoolers, and school-age children.

 Work in the early childhood field is both demanding and extremely rewarding.
 Desirable qualities for this work are patience, understanding, imagination, cheerfulness, energy, adaptability and a willingness to take responsibility.

 What kind of jobs can I apply for with this qualification?

 Educators with the Diploma of Early Childhood Education and Care can undertake responsibilities for developing and evaluating a childcare program.
 Occupational titles may include: Authorised supervisor, Centre manager, Childhood Educator, Children’s Adviser, Children’s Service Director/Manager, Early Childhood Educator, Children’s Services Coordinator, Director, Group/Team coordinator/Leader, Program leader, Child Development Worker.

 What about further study?

 After completion of this qualification, participants may continue their education at University level.

 How long is the course?

-- Option 1: Duration is up to 6 or 12 months, with a requirement to attend class one Saturday per month.
+- Option 1: Duration is up to 12 months, with a requirement to attend class one Saturday per month.
 Students must hold a current Certificate III in Early Childhood Education and Care (CHC30113 ) or Certificate III in Children’s Services, and work a minimum of 14 hours per week in a childcare setting.